-The University College of Engineering (UCE) has the distinction of being the oldest and the biggest among the Engineering Colleges of the State of Andhra Pradesh.
+The University College of Engineering (UCE) has the distinction of being the oldest and the biggest among the Engineering Colleges of the State of Telangana.
 Established in the year 1929, eleven years after the formation of Osmania University, it was the 6th Engineering College to be established in the whole of British India.
 The College moved to its present permanent building in the year 1947.
 Today it is the biggest among the campus colleges of Osmania University.
 The Golden Jubilee of the College was celebrated in 1979, the Diamond Jubilee in 1989 and the Platinum Jubilee in 2004.
 The College was made autonomous in 1994.

-The College offers four-year engineering degree courses leading to the award of Bachelor of Engineering (B.E.) in Biomedical Engineering, Civil Engineering, Computer Science and Engineering, Electrical and Electronics Engineering, Electronics and Communications Engineering and Mechanical Engineering.
+The College offers four-year engineering degree courses leading to the award of Bachelor of Engineering (B.E.) in Biomedical Engineering, Civil Engineering, Computer Science and Engineering, Electrical and Electronics Engineering, Electronics and Communications Engineering, Mechanical Engineering, Artificial Intelligence and Machine learning and Mining Engineering.
 The College also offers courses leading to Master of Computer

 Applications, Master of Science by Research and also Ph.D., in the various branches of Engineering.
 Part-time courses are offered both at undergraduate and postgraduate levels.
-As of today, there is a yearly intake of 320 undergraduate students (full-time) and 140 (part-time) students and 290 postgraduate students (full-time and part-time).
-There are 109 teaching staff members, including 24 professors.
+As of today, there is a yearly intake of 420 undergraduate students (full-time) and 140 (part-time) students and 290 postgraduate students (full-time and part-time).
+There are 118 teaching staff members.